istio/istio/pilot/doc/build.md

 # Build instructions for Linux

-(For Windows and Mac, we recommend using a Linux virtual machine and/or [Vagrant-specific build instructions](build-vagrant.md); Go code compiles on Mac but docker and proxy tests will fail on Mac)
+(For Windows and Mac, we recommend using a Linux virtual machine and/or [Vagrant-specific build instructions](build-vagrant.md) or [minikube build pod](minikube.md); Go code compiles on Mac but docker and proxy tests will fail on Mac)

 We are using [Bazel 0.4.5](https://github.com/bazelbuild/bazel/releases) as the main build system in Istio Manager.
 The following command builds all targets in Istio Manager: